-Contact the CAS Support Hubs who can help support students through this process offering advice and guidance
+Contact Academic Registry who can help support students through this process offering advice and guidance

 Contact The <i> to book an <i> appointment for any financial information and guidance or immigration advice, or for referral onto Health and Wellbeing support for the Counselling Service, Student Welfare, Peer Mentoring support and Study Skills with Wiser.

 Contact the Students’ Union advice centre regarding entitlement to council tax exemptions, benefits and more.